Orosei: Saint Anthony Abate's Bonfire 0 Comments

 Orosei is located at the foot of a volcanic hill on the Cedrino river valley, an hour and a half from our Gabbiano Azzurro Hotel & Suites, 100 km south.

-Historic capital of the southern Barony, the area was inhabited since prehistoric times and was important for its port both in Roman times and in the Middle Ages.
+Historic capital of the southern Barony, this area was inhabited since prehistoric times and was important for its port both in Roman times and in the Middle Ages.
+The coast is twenty kilometres long: white sand alternating with cliffs.
+Behind the coast is the sos Alinos pond, surrounded by reeds and agaves, where waterfowl find refuge and nidificate.
+All around the Mediterranean scrub scents of eucalyptus, juniper and Mediterranean essences, also hosting prickly pears, dwarf palms and myrtle bushes that freshen the coast.
 The tower near the church of Sant'Antonio Abate belongs to the medieval age and the church, made of volcanic stone, was erected between the fourteenth and fifteenth centuries.

 On January 16 the Feast of St. Anthony of the Fire is celebrated, one of the festivals of strong collective and ritual meaning, beginning on the Epiphany morning with harvesting the wood that, on the afternoon of January 16th, will take the form of an impressive woodpile with a large oranges cross on top.